A Joint UK-US Workshop

 The classified visit request must be typed and on your company letter head.
 You should us the format that is best suited for your operation; however it must contain all applicable information below.
 The visit request must be signed by your security office/manager as to verify your employment and clearance status.
 Without this signature, the visit request is invalid and will not be processed.

 2. Request for International Visit (US Only)

 All US visitors attending this international Workshop must also submit a Request for Visit (RFV) to USDAO according to the instructions below.
-These forms must be submitted 40 days prior to travel.
+Please be sure and use the form that is applicable to your status and submit no later than 1 May 2017.
 Late RFV forms will not be accepted.
-Please be sure and use the form that is applicable to your status and submit no later than 1 May 2017.
-These MS Word forms can be completed electronically, saved to your local machine, and then submitted as detailed below.
 Directions for completing the RFV are available here.

 3. Authority for Foreign Travel